victor-smirnov/digital-philosophy/Artificial Intelligence.md

 If both those two basic functions have low level of completeness in an LLM, their implementation can be improved either by changing transformer's architecture, creating specialized datasets or both.
 Moreover, they may be incidentally improved as a side-effect of other changes or improvements (but, likely, not that much comparing to direct improvements).
 And, finally, they can be improved _much beyond the human level_.
 Potentially making an LLM a much stronger (better?) person than any of us.

 The same way of reasoning applies to other mental states that are currently considered missing in LLMs: intuition and feelings.
 Yes, it is, they have functional payload and this specific payload may also manifest in the process of text generation.
 So if we want to "punish" a model for a wrong decision, it will have internal states, which causal effects will be consistent with if those states are perceived as suffering by a human observer (and by an another LLM, of course).

+What is slightly worrying is that LLM training datasets are constantly being enriched with data describing performance and behavior of LLM themselves.
+Auto-regressive transformers are sufficiently self-referential (output token is fed back to the input), combining that may be a sufficient basis for "emergent" (unexpected/unpredicted) complex self-awareness.

 Finally, textual data is pretty poor on information about human mental states.
 The reason why is that only certain mental states (love, pleasure, pain, suffering, etc...) are important for social interaction, and only up to some degree.
 Those mental states are overrepresented in datasets and other important ones are either underrepresented or completely missing.
 For example, it's very hard for a programmer to describe how he/she is writing a program.
 They have almost no reflection on this process.
 It's almost completely _intuitive_.
 When facing such question, only the best of the best can understand that the question is a trap.

 To answer **the question** risen above, a pretty deep and wide (and, hence, expensive) _multidisciplinary_ research is necessary.
 What is the most important (and that's unprecedented) is that we need to involve a lot of people with high IntraI who will be reflecting on the dynamics of their mental states during interactions with LLMs.
 The real problem is how to find those people...

 ## Safety and Ethical Considerations ##

+Here I would like to focus on a few risks that are not considered elsewhere.

+### Public Mental Health Risks

+Out mind is a pretty complex system we don't have full control on.
+So we don't know how our mind will be reacting to the emergence of such a sufficiently capable as LLM.
+I see two things:

+1. We are reconsidering the role of mistakes in general cognition and their inevitability.
+There is no such thing as perfect reasoning.
+So all human-oriented processes will be adapting to that (and not only in the Industry).
+2. LLMs triggered out self-identification. _What_ we are and _how_ we are different from that?
+An essential part of this story is sudden interest to Intrapersonal Intelligence, because the answers to all those questions we have to look for in ourselves.

 TBC ...